Deformations of the connected sum of Gorenstein algebras: Union along the point

 \begin{remark} One can consider a fractal-like statement for the Hilbert scheme at the point associated to the union of schemes along a point.
 A fractal statement does not hold, since the negative fibre (see Diagram \eqref{diagram511}) will be the product $X\times Y$, not the union $X\cup_* Y$ taken at the beginning.
 A fractal-like statement also does not hold.
 In the last part of the proof of fractalness, we use Lemma \ref{abb-smooth}.
 In the case of the union along a point, we have no guarantee that the positive tangents will abstractly vanish, even if both $\Def^{> 0}(X)$ and $\Def^{> 0}(Y)$ do vanish. \end{remark}

-Let us state another interesting corollary on non-reducedness, which is unintuitive since after assuming some generic conditions that imply a "tame" behaviour of deformations of $X$ and $Y$ we get a non-reduced structure.
-The point is that smoothness from Theorem \ref{step2-main} implies that the functor of deformations of the union drags behind the fractal structure of $\Def(*\to X)$ and $\Def(*\to Y)$. \begin{stwr} Let $X,Y$ as in the assumptions of Theorem \ref{step2-main} with the assumption that the groups $(T^1_X)_{<-1}$, $(T^1_Y)_{<-1}$ vanish, and that $\Def^{<0}(X)$ and $\Def^{<0}(Y)$ are reduced, then ${\Def^{<0}(X\cup_* Y)}$ is non-reduced. \end{stwr} \begin{proof} By Lemma \ref{pointed-nonreduced} the functors $\Def^{<0}(* \to X) $ and $\Def^{<0}(* \to Y)$ are non-reduced, hence the statement holds. \end{proof}
+Let us state another interesting corollary on non-reducedness.
+The point is that smoothness from Theorem \ref{step2-main} implies that the functor of deformations of the union drags behind the fractal structure of $\Def(*\to X)$ and $\Def(*\to Y)$. \begin{stwr} Let $X,Y$ be a pair of uncleavable scheme satisfying the assumptions of Theorem~\ref{step2-main} then ${\Def^{<0}(X\cup_* Y)}$ is non-reduced. \end{stwr} \begin{proof} By Lemma \ref{pointed-nonreduced} the functors $\Def^{<0}(* \to X) $ and $\Def^{<0}(* \to Y)$ are non-reduced, hence the statement holds. \end{proof}